 How Does it Work?

 KöR whitening is an advanced two-step process.
 During the first phase of treatment, patients apply an advanced bleaching agent to their teeth daily for two weeks.
 Dr. Sielicki will provide custom dental trays designed to achieve a precise fit with your teeth and evenly administer the whitening gel.
 Unlike other dental whitening treatments, KöR involves using a bleaching agent that is continually refrigerated to preserve its potency, ensuring consistently attractive results.

 Once patients complete the at-home stage of treatment, Dr. Sielicki performs an in-office whitening treatment that lasts about 90 minutes.
-One of the biggest advantages about the KöR teeth whitening system is that the in-office portion is professionally supervised.
-Dr. Sielicki is able to control the amount and strength of the whitening product used to ensure the patient is comfortable and achieves the most desirable results.
+One of the biggest advantages of the KöR teeth whitening system is that the in-office portion is professionally supervised.
+Dr. Sielicki is able to control the amount and strength of the whitening product used, ensuring the patient is comfortable and achieves the most desirable results.
 Patients can relax during treatment, knowing that their smile is in the hands of a professional.